Qdoba Leverages Yext to Bring Flavor to More Customers’ Lives

 The company, formerly known as Qdoba Mexican Grill, faced a challenge when it changed its name in 2015.
 “We went from Qdoba Mexican Grill to Qdoba Mexican Eats,” explains Adams.
 “Because of that name change, we had a lot of duplicate listings.
 So when someone was searching for Qdoba, they might not always get the most accurate response.”

-Qdoba teamed up with Yext to tackle this massive data cleansing challenge, updating more than 42,000 location names, more than 35,000 addresses, and more than 24,000 phone numbers in the course of the digital rebrand.
-Qdoba then quickly grew its work with Yext, using Yext for Food to increase its discoverability by customers searching for specific foods.
+Qdoba teamed up with Yext to tackle this massive data cleansing challenge, and in its first launch, updated more than 42k location names, 35k addresses, and 24k phone numbers during the course of the digital rebrand.
+Qdoba then started using Yext for Food to increase its discoverability among customers searching for specific foods.

-The team needed a tool that would make it easy to update information for individual locations, including menu items, and maintain all of the digital knowledge about Qdoba from a single centralized dashboard.
-They turned to Yext for help.
+The team needed a tool that would make it easy to update information for individual locations, including menu items, and maintain all of the brand information about Qdoba from a single centralized dashboard.
 “We’ve used Yext to publish our menu within Google,” adds Reese.
 “This has helped us rank not only for certain keywords — which has been a major goal for us — but also provides users with the instant responses they are looking for.
 Customers want to know what a particular restaurant location has to offer.
-Now with Yext, we can provide them with this information right away.“
+Now with Yext, we can provide them brand verified answers to their questions right away.”

-In implementing Qdoba’s menus and catering pages with Yext Pages, Yext updated more than 166,000 website links across the web.
-According to Qdoba, over the course of a single month, Yext-powered listings and local pages drove more than 16,000 orders via Qdoba’s online menus, resulting in a return on its Yext investment of 14.45X, as of October 2017.
+When implementing Qdoba’s menus and catering pages with Yext, more than 166k website links across the web were updated.
+According to Qdoba, over the course of a single month, Yext-powered listings and local pages drove more than 16k orders via Qdoba’s online menus, resulting in a return on its Yext investment of 14.45X, as of October 2017.

 Adams values Yext’s close collaboration with Qdoba.
 “The partnership has been really amazing,” she says.
 “With Yext, we feel like we do have a true partner.”